ladybug-tools/spider/cookbook/design-explorer-very-lite/README.md

 * 2018-08-23 ~ Theo ~ Explore sets of meshes or other ways of speeding up the generation and display of meshes
 * 2018-08-10 ~ Theo ~ Add Pareto filters - see also Links of Interest section below

+## Issues

+* 2018-08-27 ~ Theo ~ Screen not rotating around the center of the geometry

 ***